 (1) If the candidate has passed the Master's examination, he or she receives a certificate.
 The certificate details the overall grade and the Master's thesis topic.
-The certificate is signed by the Dean of the Faculty of Science and by the head of the board of examiners.
+The certificate is signed by the Dean of the Faculty of Science and by the head of the examination board.
 It bears the date of the day on which the last piece of assessment for the Master's examination was completed.
-It is issued in German; an English translation will be issued upon application.
+It is issued in German; additionally, an English translation will be issued.

-(2) The University issues a diploma supplement (DS) in accordance with the Diploma Supplement Model of the European Union/ Council of Europe/ UNESCO; it describes the profile of the study program as well as as a transcript of records.
-Each of these is issued in German; an English translation will be issued upon application.
+(2) The University issues a diploma supplement (DS) in accordance with the Diploma Supplement Model of the European Union, the Council of Europe and UNESCO; it describes the profile of the degree program as well as a transcript of records; each of these is issued in German; additionally, an English translation will be issued.
 The transcript of records includes the following:

-- modules taken during the course of the Master's program as well as their components and ECTS credit points, - the grades given in the modules, - the grade given for the Master's examination and any oral exam required at the end of the Master's degree studies, any oral exam on the contents of the Master's thesis and/or any final colloquium required as part of the thesis process.
+- modules taken in the Master's program as well as their components and ECTS credit points, - the grades given in the modules, - the Master's thesis grade and that of the associated final colloquium.